 - Stress Relief Exercises: Unlike exercises for physical strength, these tools will help you learn how to relax so you don’t hurt your body or shorten your lifespan.

-- Top 10 Steps to Making Life Changes: This PDF file was created by life coach Steve Davis, and he provides some sound advice on how to alleviate many stressful situations.
-For instance, if the bank forecloses on your apartment building, the stress won’t be half as bad on you if you have money set aside to handle a blow like this.
+- Top 10 Steps to Making Life Changes: This was created by life coach Steve Davis, and he provides some sound advice on how to alleviate many stressful situations.
+For instance, “Acknowledge these judgments then forgive yourself for holding these false perceptions about who you really are.”

 - Work-Related Stress: Health & Safety Executive (HSE) provides a four-pronged approach to work-related stress.
 Learn how to ‘tackle’ stress, about management’s role in this issue, about ‘good practices,’ and advice for individuals.